Court Processes FAQ

 Why did a collection agency contact me about some outstanding parking tickets?

-The City of El Paso has a contract with GC Services for the collection delinquent Municipal Court fines and fees.
+The City of El Paso has a contract with Delgado, Acosta, Spencer, Linebarger & Perez, LLP Attorneys at Law for the collections of delinquent Municipal Court fines and fees.
 Please call the Court during regular business hours for questions regarding specific citations or the citations listed against the vehicle plate shown as registered to you.

 Why was my vehicle booted or impounded?